6 Ways to Improve Software Testing through Planning, Work Environment, Automated Testing, and Reporting

 Higher ROI.
 Manual testing includes the costs of man hours and the work effort of testers and QA managers.
 With automated testing tools and continuous delivery, testers are able to test faster, more easily and efficiently producing nearly bug-free software.
 It’s important to understand that ROI is not immediate and it requires long-term planning.

 There is a wide variety of automation testing tools.
 They can be both open-source and commercial.
 Selenium, Katalon Studio, Unified Functional Testing, Test Complete, Watir are the most popular ones worth checking first.
+To choose from the variety of software, read our comparison of the biggest test automation tools or the full Selenium review.

 5. Employ code quality measurements